mistermicheels/learning-notes/architecture-design/Architectural-fitness-functions.md

 - designed to test resilience to instance failures
 - runs in production and randomly terminates instances
-- forces teams to build resilient services
+- forces teams to build resilient services while still taking into account other architectural goals